auth0/docs/ssocircle.md

 # 5. Create the HTML page for a test application

 In this section you will create a very simple HTML page that invokes the Auth0 Lock widget which will trigger the SAML login sequence.
+This will enable an end-to-end test of the SAML SSO.

 Create an HTML page and insert the following HTML and javascript code: